bdastur/notes/aws/readme.md

   frequently.
 * Encryption.

+## Amazon Aurora:
+* 5 times better performance that MysQL and 3 times better performance than postgres db.
+* 2 copies of your data are contained in each AZ, with minimum of 3 AZs.
+6 copies of your data.
+* You can share Aurora snapshots with other AWS accounts.
+* Automated backups turned on by default.
+* Use Aurora serverless if you want a simple, cost-effective option for infrequent, intermittend or unpredicable workloads.

+## Elasticache:
+* SUpports two opensource caching engines
+  - Memcached
+  - Redis

 ## Amazon Redshift:
 * Fast powerful, fully managed petabyte scale data warehouse service
 * Relational database designed for OLAP scenarios.
 * Optimized for high performance analysis and reporting very large datasets.
 * Uses standard SQL commands to query large datasets.
+* Currently only available in 1 AZ.
+* Backups - enabled by default with a 1 day retention period, maximum retention period is 35 days.
+* Always attempts to maintain atleast 3 copies of your data (the original and replica on the compute nodes and a backup in S3).
+* It can asynchronously replicate snapshots to S3 in anothere region for DR.

 ### Clusters and Nodes:
 * Key component of Redshift is cluster.
 * A cluster is composed of a leader node and one ore more compute nodes.
 * A client interacts with leader node.
 Compute nodes are transparent to applications.
 * Supports six different node types with different mix of CPU, memory and storage.
 * Nodes are grouped into two categories:
   * Dense compute: supports up to 326TB using fast SSDs.
   * Dense Storage: supports 2 Petabyte using large magnetic disks.